-Results from subscribers and feedback from people at the company helped a lot.
+Results from subscribers and feedback from people at the company helped to choose the specific direction.

 I handed it off at the last minute

 At this moment we started another product squad to work on central feature of the platform, and I was needed elsewhere.
-I handed this project off to a junior designer, and gave them my notes from the most recent round of feedback.
+I handed this project off to another designer, and gave them my notes from the most recent round of feedback.

-The “polishing” phase might be my favourite, so it was a shame to hand off the project just before the finishing touches.
+The “polishing” phase is one of my favourites, so it was a shame to hand off the project just before the finishing touches.